-I'm calling this a pie.
+I’m calling this a pie.
 Yes, it resembles a quiche, but I prefer to call it a pie.
 It seems more manly that way.
 Plus I wanted a more rustic looking version that does not require rolling anything out or having to make actual dough.
+However, if you prefer a quiche with dough, I can highly recommend this Asparagus Quiche.

 The crust here is cheese based, you just press it in the pan and it’s ready to go…no skills required.